fortran-lang/fortran-lang.org/learn/intrinsics/MINVAL.md

    write(*,*)'What is the smallest element in each row?' write(*,g) minval(ints,dim=2)

-   ! notice the shape of the output has less columns than the input in this case write(*,*)'What is the smallest element in each column,' write(*,*)'considering only those elements that are' write(*,*)'greater than zero?' write(*,g) minval(ints, dim=1, mask = ints > 0)
+   ! notice the shape of the output has less columns
+   ! than the input in this case
+   write(*,*)'What is the smallest element in each column,' write(*,*)'considering only those elements that are' write(*,*)'greater than zero?' write(*,g) minval(ints, dim=1, mask = ints > 0)

+   write(*,*)&
-   write(*,*)'if everything is false a zero-sized array is NOT returned' write(*,*) minval(ints, dim=1, mask = .false.) write(*,*)'even for a zero-sized input' write(*,g) minval([integer ::], dim=1, mask = .false.)
+   & 'if everything is false a zero-sized array is NOT returned' write(*,*) minval(ints, dim=1, mask = .false.) write(*,*)'even for a zero-sized input' write(*,g) minval([integer ::], dim=1, mask = .false.)